-Portraiture is the reproduction or recording of an individual's appearance and personality in media such as photograph, painting, print, sculpture, and digital media.
-Portrait-making is an old form of art that traces its roots to if not prehistoric times, the ancient civilization of Egypt.
-Though portraiture serves a multiplicity of functions, it was primarily made in ancient times to exalt the noble, the powerful and to commemorate the dead (Pound, 2022).
+Portraiture is the reproduction or recording of an individual's appearance and personality in media such as photographs, paintings, prints, sculptures, and digital media.
+Portrait-making is an old form of art that traces its roots to, if not prehistoric times, the ancient civilization of Egypt.
+Though portraiture serves a multiplicity of functions, it was primarily made in ancient times to exalt the noble, the powerful, and to commemorate the dead (Pound, 2022).
 Through the ages, portraiture has been created in a variety of styles and media (Wango 2020).
-Freeland (2007) remarked more styles emerged as more people were portrayed, and the form changed.
-From ancient Egypt, Greece and Rome, Byzantium through Renaissance to the modernism and post-modernism times, portraiture was executed in conformity with the prevailing styles of each artistic period.
-The turn of the twentieth century however, saw an expansion in the production of portraiture owing to the increasing interest in abstract and nonfigurative art rendition exemplified in several avantgardes such as fauvism, cubism expressionism, etc. with notable artists like Henri Matisse, Pablo Picasso and Max Beckmann respectively.
-Whiles, there was a dip in portraiture in Europe and America by the mid-twentieth century, there came a revival by the 1960s and 1970s which culminated in the American art movement, Photorealism/Hyper-realism evolved from pop-Art (Ihringová 2022).
+Freeland (2007) remarked that more styles emerged as more people were portrayed, and the form changed.
+From ancient Egypt, Greece, and Rome, Byzantium through the Renaissance to the modernism and post-modernism periods, portraiture was executed in conformity with the prevailing styles of each artistic period.
+The turn of the twentieth century, however, saw an expansion in the production of portraiture owing to the increasing interest in abstract and nonfigurative art renditions exemplified in several avantgardes such as Fauvism, Cubism, Expressionism, etc., with notable artists like Henri Matisse, Pablo Picasso, and Max Beckmann, respectively.
+While there was a dip in portraiture in Europe and America by the mid-twentieth century, there came a revival by the 1960s and 1970s, which culminated in the American art movement, Photorealism/Hyper-realism, evolved from Pop Art (Ihringová 2022).
 Unlike the traditionally realistic portraiture of the modern and post-modern eras that required several sittings of the subject (sitter), photorealism uses the camera and photographs as references.
-It is not only a change in style and form of portraiture but also a change beyond its traditional representational purpose to include emotional, social, political and cultural elements (Lansroth 2015 as cited by Wango 2020).
-This latest approach to portrait making which strives on photographs and digital technology enshrined portraiture as an integral part of contemporary art practice not only in the West but also in Africa.
-Several young contemporary African fine artists are absorbed in photorealism sometimes referred to as hyper-realism including Ghanaian Samuel Otu.
-In 2014, Samuel Out started a portrait drawing series called The African Story in which he identified some eminent African personalities, whose lives in his own words "have imparted their generation and the unborn generation in their countries.
-Africa and the world as a whole".
-Ouoting an African proverb to support his quest Samuel says "until the lion learns how to write, every story will glorify the hunter".
-He added that, the story of Africa has always been told by the West and it has been twisted to suit their interest but here he is to use his artworks as an African to highlight the contribution Africa has made and continues to make in making the world a better place.
+It is not only a change in style and form of portraiture but also a change beyond its traditional representational purpose to include emotional, social, political, and cultural elements (Lansroth 2015 as cited by Wango 2020).
+This latest approach to portrait-making, which strives on photographs and digital technology, enshrined portraiture as an integral part of contemporary art practice not only in the West but also in Africa.
+Several young contemporary African fine artists are absorbed in photorealism, sometimes referred to as hyper-realism, including Ghanaian Samuel Otu.
+In 2014, Samuel Otu started a portrait drawing series called The African Story in which he identified some eminent African personalities whose lives, in his own words, "have imparted their generation and the unborn generation in their countries, Africa, and the world as a whole."
+Quoting an African proverb to support his quest, Samuel says, "until the lion learns how to write, every story will glorify the hunter."
+He added that the story of Africa has always been told by the West and it has been twisted to suit their interest, but here he is to use his artworks as an African to highlight the contribution Africa has made and continues to make in making the world a better place.